 t.
 Stephen's & St. Agnes School proudly hosts the annual Students For Sustainability Conference (S4S) in Alexandria, Virginia.
-Students and teachers from Virginia, Washington, D.C., and Maryland middle and high schools are invited to attend a day of education, discussion, and planning for environmental sustainability in their schools and communities.
-Originated at SSSAS in 2008, it's the only event of its kind in the Greater Washington area.Thanks to all who participated in the Fifth Annual S4S Conference on November 13, 2012.
-We hope you will join us again next year!
+Students and teachers from Virginia, Washington, D.C., and Maryland schools are invited to attend a day of education, discussion, and planning for environmental sustainability in their schools and communities.
+Originated at SSSAS in 2008, it's the only event of its kind in the Greater Washington area.Tuesday, January 21, 2014

 ||Check-in, sign up for breakout sessions, snack